Bugsnag provides a simple JSON-based API to access information about your Bugsnag account, project and errors.

 Many API methods take optional parameters.
 For GET requests, any parameters not specified as a segment in the path can be passed as an HTTP query string parameter.

-For POST, PUT, and DELETE requests, parameters not included in the URL should be encoded as JSON with a Content-Type of ‘application/json’.
+For POST, PATCH, and DELETE requests, parameters not included in the URL should be encoded as JSON with a Content-Type of ‘application/json’.

 - Sending invalid JSON will result in a

 - Sending the wrong type of JSON values will result in a

 400 Bad Requestresponse

 - Trying to access the API without authenticating or with an invalid auth token will result in a

 - Trying to access resources which do not exist will result in a

 404 Not Foundresponse

 - Trying to access resources which you do not have access to will result in a

 404 Not Foundresponse, in order to avoid disclosing the existence of user data